KodamaDeveloper/CheatSheetHelperConsole/README.md

 ## Creating a Plugin

-To extend the functionality of AsheOfVoid, you can create custom plugins.
+To extend the functionality, you can create custom plugins.
 Plugins are Python scripts stored in the `plugins` directory.
 Each plugin must have a `run(memory)` function that will be executed when the plugin is selected.

 ### Steps to Create a Plugin